KKryton/RoboticsStatsTracker/README.md

 - Suggest probabilities for what stats can be achieved and how long it might take.
 - (It's basically a stats calculator in all honesty, we will see where it goes!)

+IMPORTANT: If you don't have python installed it won't work.
+Go to the Microsoft Store app or whatever the native store app is for your operating system, then install the latest Python version.
+I don't know which verion in specific is the minimum supported but I would suggest getting the latest one anyways.
+I am on version 3.12.5 but I am aware of a 3.14 release.
+No external dependencies or packages are needed, this program uses native python libraries to maximize portability.